wdi-sg/gitbook-2018/02-js/js-functions/functions-extra.md

   - add a conditional statement such that if the multiply does not happen, print 'Criteria not met'

 1.1.4
-  - create a function that takes in and array of numbers as a parameter and prints the odd numbers
+  - create a function that takes in an array of numbers as a parameter and prints the odd numbers

 1.1.5
   - create a function that converts a string into an array